 doTERRA offers a free 10ml roll on oil or a 15ml oil each month with qualifying purchases of more than 200 points (usually $200).

 Young Living offers 1 free 15ml oil and 1 free 5ml oil at the 190 point level (usually $190), with an additional 5ml or 15ml oil if you’re signed up for Essential Rewards.
-Young Living now also offers an additional FREE 5ml oil for members enrolled in Essential Rewards who make their ER purchase of 100pv or more too.
+Young Living also offers an additional FREE 5ml oil for members enrolled in Essential Rewards who make their ER purchase of 100pv or more too.

 Young Living also offers additional free oils and/or products at the 250, 300, and sometimes 400 point levels.
 Often they offer an additional 10-20% back in rewards points or additional free products too.
-When combining all the free items for the 300 point purchases, you’re looking at receiving anywhere from $100-250 worth of free product… sometimes more.
+When combining all the free items for the 300 point purchases, you’re looking at receiving anywhere from $100-250 worth of free product… often more.

 With the extra freebies Young Living offers, I do feel as though they value my purchases more with all the free promotion items they give away each month.
 The free oils Young Living provides are worth much more than the extra 10% or so in points you could earn through doTERRA’s rewards program.

 For current promotions from doTERRA, check out their website at www.doterra.com.

-For current promotions from Young Living, check out our current promotions page at http://www.essentialoils.life/current-promotions
+For current promotions from Young Living, check out our current promotions page at www.essentialoils.life/current-promotions

 Both companies also make donations easy by providing their members the opportunity to donate while making product orders by rounding up to the nearest dollar or by inputting donation amounts.

 doTERRA runs their Healing Hands Foundation (founded in 2012).
 In addition to donations, doTERRA donates 100% of their profits from their Rose Oil Lotion and their Hope Essential Oil Blend to their Healing Hands Foundation.
 This foundation’s projects include: